NFL Player Charles Tillman Wrote A Book That Teaches Valuable Lessons For Kids

+NFL player Charles Tillman wrote a book that teaches valuable lessons for kids.
+NFL player Charles Tillman’s book for kids teaches valuable lessons.
 Panthers cornerback Charles Tillman knows what it’s like to be racially profiled.
 It first happened to him and a group of friends in California when he was in middle school.
-Long before Giants defensive end Jason Pierre Paul lost part of a finger in a fireworks accident, Tillman learned his own valuable lesson about the consequences of playing with explosives.
-The two-time Pro Bowler hopes sharing some of these experiences, that defined his upbringing, might help other pre-teens navigate their own challenges.
+Long before Giants defensive end, Jason Pierre Paul lost part of a finger in a fireworks accident, Tillman learned his own valuable lesson about the consequences of playing with explosives.
+The two-time Pro Bowler hopes to share some of these experiences that defined his upbringing and might help other pre-teens navigate their own challenges.

-On of my favorite ways of relating to my son is reading sports books with him.
-Most of the books we find at the library though are filled with statistics and are written in an adult tone.
-It doesn’t bother Declan since he loves quizzing me on the top 10 wide receivers, top 10 greatest rushers of all time, or the history of whatever NFL team he’s reading about that week, but this is one of the first sports books we have read that actually seemed to speak directly to him.
+One of my favorite ways of relating to my son is reading sports books with him.
+Most of the books we find at the library, though, are filled with statistics and are written in an adult tone.
+It doesn’t bother Declan since he loves quizzing me on the top 10 wide receivers, top 10 greatest rushers of all time, or the history of whatever NFL team he’s reading about that week, but this is one of the first sportsbooks we have read that actually seemed to speak directly to him.

 He’s not, of course.
 The 2013 NFL Man of the Year is one of the best corners in the NFL, both on and off the field.
 This season Tillman is bringing veteran leadership to the unbeaten Carolina Panthers.

 Once an undersized Army brat, Tillman was nick-named Peanut at birth by his aunt because of the slight point at the top of his head.
 He didn’t mind “Peanut,” but didn’t much like being called “little,” even though it taught him one of his many important life rules, which are listed throughout the book: Regardless of your size, play with heart.